Rebates list

 Local Option- Renewable Energy Machinery and Tools Property Tax Exemption

-HB 1297 enacted in March 2015 provides option for local governing body of any county, city, or town to impose a different property tax on renewable energy generating machinery and tools than other normal use machinery.
+HB 1297, enacted in March 2015, provides an option for the local governing body of any county, city, or town to impose a different property tax on renewable energy generating machinery and tools than other normal use machinery.
 The rate of property tax imposed must not exceed that is applicable to the general class of machinery and tools.

 Last Update